mlip-cmu/book/03-machine-learning-for-software-engineers-in-a-nutshell.md

 <figcaption>

-Machine learning is a subfield of the more general field of artificial intelligence and deep learning is a specific machine-learning approach.
-Foundation models are a specific kind of large models, typically learned with deep-learning approaches.
+Machine learning is a subfield of the more general field of artificial intelligence, and deep learning is a specific machine-learning approach.
+Foundation models are a specific kind of large model, typically learned with deep-learning approaches.

 </figcaption>
 </figure>

 A *machine-learning algorithm* (sometimes also called *modeling technique*), implemented in a *machine-learning library* or *machine-learning framework*, such as *sklearn* or *Tensorflow*, defines the training procedure of how the function is learned from the observations.
-The learned function is called a *model* – we often use the term *machine-learned model* to distinguish it from the many other kinds of models common in software engineering, which are usually manually created rather than learned.
+The learned function is called a *model*—we often use the term *machine-learned model* to distinguish it from the many other kinds of models common in software engineering, which are usually manually created rather than learned.
 The action of feeding observations into a machine-learning algorithm to create a model is called *model training.* In this book, we mostly talk about *supervised* machine-learning algorithms, which learn from observations in the form of pairs of data and corresponding *label*, where the label describes the expected output for that data.
-The learned model computes outputs for inputs from the same domain as the training data – for example, a model trained to generate captions for images takes an image and returns the caption.
+The learned model computes outputs for inputs from the same domain as the training data—for example, a model trained to generate captions for images takes an image and returns the caption.
 These outputs are often called *predictions*, and the process of computing a prediction for an input is called *model inference*.

 <figure>